Old Vanderburgh County Jail: History

 The Old Jail was the site of a race-riot in 1903 after an African-American male shot a white police officer.
 The violence raged throughout the night and by morning on July 5, 1903, 12 people were dead.
-One of the deceased was a 12-year-old-girl who was accidentally shot in her parent's carriage.
+One of the deceased was a 12-year-old-girl who was accidentally shot in her parents' carriage.
 300 state militia members were sent to Evansville after the governor declared martial law.

-Notable Inmates
+Notable inmates

 Leslie Irvin, a.k.a.
-"Mad Dog," was a serial killer that terrorized southwestern Indiana from December 2, 1954 to March 28, 1955.
+"Mad Dog," was a serial killer that terrorized southwestern Indiana from December 2, 1954, to March 28, 1955.
 His case went to the U.S. Supreme Court and set legal precedence for pre-trial publicity.

-Current Use
+Current use

 Following several years of renovations in the late 1990s, the Old Jail was brought back to her former glory.
 The Old Jail is now the headquarters of Woods & Woods veterans disability benefits attorneys.